Textile-reinforced concrete

 Textile-reinforced concrete is a type of reinforced concrete in which the usual steel reinforcing bars are replaced by textile materials.
 Instead of using a metal cage inside the concrete, this technique uses a fabric cage inside the same.

 Overview

 Materials with high tensile strengths with negligible elongation properties are reinforced with woven or nonwoven fabrics.
-The fibres used for making the fabric are of high tenacity like jute, glass fibre, Kevlar, polypropylene, polyamides (Nylon) etc. The weaving of the fabric is done either in a coil fashion or in a layer fashion.
+The fibres used for making the fabric are of high tenacity like jute, glass fibre, Kevlar, polypropylene, polyamides (Nylon) etc. Recently, attention has been given to the use of plant-based fibers (either dispersed or as a fabric) in reinforcement of concrete.
+The use of plant-based fibers is promising but the individual components are subject to degradation due to the alkaline environment.
+The weaving of the fabric is done either in a coil fashion or in a layer fashion.
 Molten materials, ceramic clays, plastics or cement concrete are deposited on the base fabric in such a way that the inner fabric is completely wrapped with the concrete or plastic.

 As a result of this sort of structure the resultant concrete becomes flexible from the inner side along with high strength provided by the outer materials.
 Various nonwoven structures also get priority to form the base structure.
 Special types of weaving machines are used to form spiral fabrics and layer fabrics are generally nonwoven.